dotnet/csharplang/proposals/ref-readonly-parameters.md

 We could
 - disallow the `ref`/`in` mismatch (that would only prevent migration to `in` for old APIs that used `ref` because `in` wasn't available yet),
 - go with the breaking change (it is probably rare),
-- modify the overload resolution rules to continue looking for a better match when there's `ref`/`in` mismatch (and perhaps other mismatches introduced in this proposal, although they are not a breaking change since they include the new `ref readonly` modifier).
+- modify the overload resolution rules to continue looking for a better match (determined by betterness rules specified below) when there's a ref kind mismatch introduced in this proposal,
+  - or alternatively continue only for `ref` vs. `in` mismatch, not the others (`ref readonly` vs. `ref`/`in`/by-value).

 Similar (but not that silent) break happens also without extension methods: